aroberge/friendly-traceback-docs/docs/html/_sources/usage_adv.rst.txt

 As an exception hook
 ---------------------

-When "installing" Friendly, one can use various optional parameters::
+When "installing" friendly, one can use various optional parameters::

     friendly.install(lang="fr", redirect="capture", include="explain")